Friday, June 11, 2021

 Retrieved From: Pennsylvania Newspaper Archive

-Local photographer John Moore, visited the site of the disaster on the day of William Holt's funeral to photograph the destruction.
+Local photographer John Moore, visited the scene of the disaster on the day of William Holt's funeral to photograph the destruction.
 Four photos were taken.
-He then sold the photos for $.25 a piece or the whole set for a $1.00.
+He then sold copies of the photos for $.25 a piece or $1.00 for the entire set.
 Reportedly, the photos sold quit well.

-A second death may also be attributed to the disaster.
-Conductor Ed Nolan had suffered wounds to his head and shoulders during the train's fall from the trestle.
-According to newspapers, it was believed that he never fully recovered from the shock of what transpired that day, although an undiagnosed internal injury may very well have been at work.
-Nolan continued to serve the railroad as a conductor, however spouts of illness continued to plague him throughout his life.
-A final attack of illness in 1886, finally proved too much to bear.
-Nolan passed away on May 29, 1886.
+A second unofficial death may also be attributed to the disaster.
+Conductor Ed Nolan had suffered wounds to his head and shoulders during the train's fall into the hollow.
+He continued to serve the railroad as a conductor for several years afterwards, however spouts of illness continued to plague him throughout his life.
+According to newspapers, it was believed that he never fully recovered from the shock of what he experienced that tragic day.
+A final attack of illness in 1886, finally proved too much to bear; Nolan passed away on May 29, 1886.
 Burial was made in Bellefonte's St. John's Cemetery.

-A definitive cause for the disaster was never ascertained or made publicly known.
-It was surmised that the bridge had been weakened by a heavy freight train that had crossed it just an hour before.
-No documentation has been found to ascertain what the trestle was initially designed to bear or how heavy the freight train was that weakened the bridge.
-Just a week before, "important work" had been done on the trestle according to local newspapers, however there were no specifics mentioned.
+A definitive cause for the collapse was never ascertained or if it was, never made publicly known.
+It was surmised that the bridge had been weakened by a heavy freight train that had crossed just an hour before.
+No documentation has been found to ascertain what the trestle was initially designed to bear or how heavy the freight train was that supposedly weakened the bridge.
+According to an article in the Bellefonte Republican, published the day after the incident, "important work" had been done on the trestle just a week before the incident, however there were no specifics mentioned.

-The age of the structure may have played a significant role in its collapse.
+Absent human error, the age of the structure could also have been a factor.
 According to A Treatise on Wooden Trestle Bridges According to the Present Practice on American Railroads published in 1900, the average lifespan of a wooden trestle in the United States was 10-15 years.
-Miller's Spring Trestle was 20 years old when it collapsed.
-Two decades of exposure to the elements and increasingly heavier freight trains may have finally been too much to bear for the structure.
+Miller's Spring Trestle was 20 years old when it failed in 1878.
+Two decades of exposure to the elements combined with increasingly heavier and frequent freight trains may have played a role in the structure's demise.
+Looking at the tonnage hauled by the railroad over the years helps to illustrate this point.
+In 1862, the railroad hauled 13,000 tons of freight.
+Tonnage had peaked at 107,000 tons in 1870 and had dropped to 54,500 tons the year of the disaster.

 Rather quickly, the railroad decided to not rebuild the trestle, but rather lay a new track around the hollow.
-Perhaps questioning the integrity of their other trestles, the railroad began to either fill in or bypass the remaining trestles.
-By October 1879, the line's longest trestle over the South Fork of Beech Creek was rebuilt and partially filled in, a bypass track was built around the 550 ft. long Wolf's Trestle east of Snow Shoe, and 300 tons of steel rail was laid to replace the older iron rail.
+Perhaps questioning the integrity of their other trestles, the railroad began to either fill in or bypass the remaining large trestles.
+By October 1879, the line's longest trestle over the South Fork of Beech Creek was rebuilt and partially filled in.
+The 550 ft. long Wolf's Trestle just east of Snow Shoe was also bypassed by a new track.

 Author's Photo